tomeichlersmith/hps-env/README.md

 ### Note
 We are transitioning to a more integrated design for the environment container based on [distrobox](https://github.com/89luca89/distrobox).
-If you are using `docker` or `podman` on your computer, install distrobox and use a container _after_ v0.11.0.
+If you are using `docker` or `podman` on your computer, install distrobox and use a container _after_ v1.

-The environment script is lagging behind and may not support the latest container.
+The environment script is fully deprecated and can only be used by containers v0.10.0 or earlier.

 ## Quick Start
 If you do not intend to develop the containerized environment itself